 With over 30,000 nonprofits in Massachusetts, competition for funding is high.
 How does one get a leg up?

 The first step is doing one's homework.
-Foundations have missions just as do nonprofits and so it is vital to the success of your proposal that you find those funders who are aligned with your organization’s program area.
+Foundations have missions just the same as nonprofits, so it is vital to the success of your proposal that you find those funders who are aligned with your organization’s program area.

 Google is not an effective tool for grants research as many funders still do not maintain a website.
 It is therefore imperative to know the key resources where you can locate reliable information.
 This introductory program is ideal for those who are new to the grants process or would like a brush up.